Publisher: Gaijin Games

 Obstacles range from blocks you have to jump over, low-hanging objects to slide under, stairs that require quick taps, and even some stop to fool you like a bouncing cube one you slide under and one you jump over.
 There are spring pads and other obstacles to block your path, but precise timing will be required to get all the gold blocks to get to the bonus stages which are 8-bit variations of the 16-bit/3D levels.
 It’s very unique, charming, extremely addictive, and fun.
 I am currently stuck on 1-11 and have been for weeks, but I keep going at it because I just want to play every level.

 The music is pretty good and full of life despite it being the same track through each level.
 During parts of the level, you will pick up a giant plus sign that will add tracks to the beat and also add to the visuals.
 BIT.TRIP is really a game for casual players and hardcore platformers who miss the days of the 16/8 bit era.
 The game has a brilliant level design that adds a lot of challenges while still being manageable.
 I haven’t really played a 2D platformer this addictive in years.

-The visuals are stunning with wonderful 16 bit to 3D translation and the game has a wide color palette that sticks to the 16 bit and 8-bit era.
-Everything is made of blocks but is built-in 3D and can really be a mind trip sometimes, especially when you first start playing.
+The visuals are stunning with wonderful 16-bit to 3D translation and the game has a wide color palette that sticks to the 16-bit and 8-bit era.
+Everything is made of blocks but its built-in 3D and can really be a mind trip sometimes, especially when you first start playing.
 Don’t let the hard levels keep you from playing because being able to play the later levels is rewarding and challenging.
 I highly recommend this game to any 2D platformer or even for someone just looking for a fun arcade game.